MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-getdisplayautorotationpreferences.md

 ## -description

-Gets the orientation preferences of the display.
+Retrieves the screen auto-rotation preferences for the current process.

 ## -parameters